johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 1. Import compiled css in your code.

-Insert the following line at the beginning of your package index file
+Add compiled css import to your package index file

 ```js
 import './main.css';